 With blinds of 100-200, it's 300 to call to win 1100 (500+100+500 because you get your money back if you call and win).
 So that's 0.27, or 27% equity required to make the call.
 And against a solid early position player opening 14% of hands, we have 30% equity.

 So this should make it an easy call right?

-Wrong.
-The reason is equity realization.
+The reason is the equity realization.
 In this spot, it's going to be very hard to always get our 30% share of the pot.

-There's a few reasons for this as we discuss in the PokerNerve Road to Success Course, but clearly the biggest factor, is being out of position.
+There are a few reasons for this as we discuss in the PokerNerve Road to Success Course, but clearly, the biggest factor is being out of position.

 The IP player is going to have better visibility with their opponent acting first post-flop.
-They have the ability to put in an extra bet on any street, or to check-back if the OOP player checks, and overall control over the hand.
+They have the ability to put in an extra bet on any street, or to check-back if the OOP player checks, and overall, have better control over the play of the hand.

 The benefits of position!

 - 5 Day Email MTT Poker Training Course By Poker Pro Kelvin "Acesup" Beattie